 While it’s expected to have some mild discomfort the first time or two you have sex postpartum, pain during sex is NOT normal and doesn’t have to be inevitable!
 It could be any combination of postpartum scar tissue, vaginal dryness due to hormones, fascial restriction after a cesarean birth, and muscle tension.
 Besides using a good water-based lubricant and taking your time with your partner, a specialist can help you learn to relax your muscles and implement specific intravaginal release techniques as well.

 How can I find a pelvic floor physical therapist?

 One of the best ways is word-of-mouth, of course...ask other mamas you know and trust.
 You can also ask your provider for a referral and it doesn’t have to be your PCP; acupuncturists, nutritionists, mental health therapists, doulas, midwives...they are all great resources.
-Finally, you can go to Sara’s website and use her PT locator for a directory in your area.
+Finally, you can go to Sara’s website and join her V-Hive community for online classes and other resources!

 Check out these IG accounts for more pelvic floor health goodness: